EricDarve/me343-cme216-winter-2021/Homework/HW2/HW2 Questions.md

 Code submission instruction:

-- turn in the code used to compute the standard deviation vs noise
+- Turn in the code used to compute the standard deviation vs noise
-- turn in the code used to compute the classification error in your model vs noise
+- Turn in the code used to compute the classification error in your model vs noise

 In addition, turn in the following: